weicongpang/LandCover-MVT/README.md

 We have released the code of the MLLMs part.
 We have released the environment requirements of the project.
 We have released the raw data of the project.
-We will release the checkpoint model of the Segmentation and the MLLMs Part.
+We will release the checkpoint model of the Segmentation and the MLLMs Part soon.
-We will release the code of the segmentation part.
+We will release the code of the segmentation part soon.
-We will release all of the processed and raw dataset.
+We will release all of the processed and raw dataset soon.

 ### Step 1: Prepare Dataset